aosabook/500lines/contingent/chapter.rst

 to read its purpose and behavior from the resulting code.
 This implementation demonstrates a Pythonic approach to problems: simple, direct, concise.

-At this point you might be wondering:
-“what's up with the ‘``_``’ at the beginning of the ``Graph`` attribute names ``_inputs_of`` and ``_consequences_of``?”
-This is a Python convention —
-a rule generally followed by the community but not enforced by the language itself.
-You can read it as a marker on the attribute indicating “this attribute is an implementation detail; don't depend on it.”
-Python's open philosophy and powerful introspection mean that anyone will be able to see and manipulate these attributes:

->>> '_inputs_of' in dir(g)
-True

-This convention is one way the community has developed to allow programmers to pass messages and warnings through spacetime to each other.
-Recognizing the need to signal differences among public-facing, internal, and other types of object attributes, the community adopted single leading underscores as a way to provide a concise and fairly consistent indicator to other programmers, including our future selves, that the original authors intended these attributes to be viewed as part of the internal machinery of the class.

 The implementation of ``remove_edge()`` is, unsurprisingly, the inverse of ``add_edge()``: